Comte de Lautréamont: Poésies

 Poésies (Poems, Poetry) is Ducasse's other, minor surviving work, and is divided into two parts.
 Unlike Maldoror, Poésies was published under Ducasse's given name.

 Both parts consist of a series of maxims or aphorisms in prose, which express aesthetic opinions concerning literature and poetry.
-These statements frequently refer to authors of the western canon and compare their works and talents in rhetorical language; cited authors include the Greek tragedians, Edgar Allan Poe, and especially many French authors of Ducasse's period, including Charles Baudelaire, Alexander Dumas, and Victor Hugo.
+These statements frequently refer to authors of the western canon and compare their works and talents in rhetorical language; cited authors include the Greek tragedians, Edgar Allan Poe, and especially many French authors of Ducasse's period, including Charles Baudelaire, Alexandre Dumas, and Victor Hugo.
 Poésies is therefore not a collection of poetry as its title suggests, but instead a work of literary criticism, or poetics.
 Poésies also contrasts with the negative themes of Maldoror in the sense that it uses far more positive, uplifting, and humanistic language.
 Goodness and conventional moral values are regularly praised, even as authors familiar to Ducasse are sometimes denigrated:

 Do not deny the immortality of the soul, God's wisdom, the value of life, the order of the universe, physical beauty, the love of the family, marriage, social institutions.
 Ignore the following baneful pen-pushers: Sand, Balzac, Alexander Dumas, Musset, Du Terrail, Féval, Flaubert, Baudelaire, Leconte and the Grève des Forgerons!

 Despite this, there are commonalities with Maldoror.
 Both works regularly describe animals by way of simile or colorful analogy, and although God is praised, other passages suggest on the contrary a humanism which places man above God: "Elohim is made in man's image."